kappagammatango/bills/Furry Bill.md

 **§ 5.
 ANTI-FURRIES**

-&nbsp;&nbsp;&nbsp; (a) Any individual meeting any of the following criteria enumerated by the sub-subsections below shall be deemed a 'furry'/'furries' for the purposes of this act.
-An individual may be deemed a furry for meeting a singular criterion, all of the criteria, or a number of criteria.
+&nbsp;&nbsp;&nbsp; (a) Any individual meeting any of the following criteria enumerated by the sub-subsections below shall be deemed a 'furry'/'furries'/'animal'/'animals' for the purposes of this act.
+An individual may be deemed a furry/animal for meeting a singular criterion, all of the criteria, or a number of criteria.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (i) Wearing any of the following items: